ZoinerTejada/hdinsight-docs/hdinsight-changing-configs-via-ambari.md

 * `tez.grouping.min-size`: Lower limit on the size of a grouped split (default value of 16,777,216 bytes).
 * `tez.grouping.max-size`: Upper limit on the size of a grouped split (default value of 1,073,741,824 bytes).

+> As a performance rule of thumb, decrease both of these parameters to improve latency, increase for more throughput.

 For example, to set four mapper tasks for a data size of 128 MB, you would set both parameters to 32 MB each (33,554,432 bytes).

 1. Modify the above configuration parameters by navigating to the **Configs** tab of the Tez service.
 Expand the General panel, and then locate the `tez.grouping.max-size` and `tez.grouping.min-size` parameters.